 Figure 5 is an example of figure for power spectral density.
-The periodogram is on 03 February 2011 (Normal period) 5 station THL.
-The slope value is -1.6292.
+The periodogram is obtained from station THL on 03 February 2011, The slope value is -1.6292.
 The value of spectral exponent, β is given by the negative slope of the straight line plot p (f) versus f in log-log scale known as the periodogram.